© 2023 R-Tools Technology Inc.

 • Copy Disk to Disk to make an exact copy of one disk on another

-• Connect an Image as a Virtual Logical Disk ( read-only)
+• Mount an Image as a Virtual Logical Disk ( read-only)

 • Check an Image File to check an existing image file